omarmosa2/Dental-Clinic-new---Demo/DEMO_MODE_README.md

 - No data persistence between sessions

 ### License System
-- License validation is completely bypassed
+- License validation system has been completely removed from the application
-- No license entry screen is shown
+- No license entry screen exists
 - Application starts directly to the main interface
-- Mock license information is provided
+- Mock license information is provided in demo mode only

 ### Database Operations
 - All database operations are mocked